built-by-Beck/dope-warz/README.md

 This is based off the classic game dope wars.
 I wrote this in python just to see if i could do it.
 I built this from memory so it's not exactly like the old game.
 I wrote this from scratch.
 Enjoy!
 The world is yours!! built_by_Beck

+**Copy and paste the background.png file in the first folder to the images folder for the game to work.
+There has to be a file in images named background.png and I wanted the one with my name on it. lol